jakeangel/odin-landingpage/README.md

-# odin-landingpage
+# Odin-landingpage

-This landing page showcases my new found knowledge and skill of css and html. primarily showing how flexbox is used to create layouts for a website.
+This landing page shows how flexbox is used to create layouts for websites.

+##Technologies used
+-Html
+-CSS
+-Git and Github version control
+-MacOS CLI